Environmental Education, Civic Ecology, and Related Online Learning

-The Sustainability Learning Hub offers online courses and networking opportunities for sustainability, education, youth and community development, and other environmental professionals and volunteers of all incomes and nationalities.
+The Civic Ecology Lab offers online courses and networking opportunities for sustainability, education, youth and community development, and other environmental professionals and volunteers of all incomes and nationalities.
 We also conduct research to understand equitable models for online and hybrid sustainability education and professional networking.
-The Hub is a program of the Civic Ecology Lab.

 Civic Ecology Lab online courses integrate content, peer-peer, and project-based learning and are open to all regardless of ability to pay.

 Three environmental education courses form a series from basic to more advance.

 - Environmental Education: Transdisciplinary Approaches to Addressing Wicked Problems.
 Winter 2018

 These courses explore special topics related to environmental education and stewardship.

 - Climate Education: Applying Climate Communication Research.
 June 19-August 4, 2017

 - Reclaiming Broken Places: Introduction to Civic Ecology.
-Summer 2017
+Fall 2017

 Check back for exact course dates and new courses, or follow us on Facebook.